letsencrypt/acme-spec/draft-barnes-acme.md

 ## Directory

-In order to help clients configure themselves with the right URLs for each ACME operation, ACME servers provide a directory object.
+In order to help clients configure themselves with the right URIs for each ACME operation, ACME servers provide a directory object.
 This should be the root URL with which clients are configured.
-It is a JSON dictionary, whose keys are the "resource" values listed in {{resources-and-requests}}, and whos values are the URIs used to accomplish the corresponding function.
+It is a JSON dictionary, whose keys are the "resource" values listed in {{https-requests}}, and whose values are the URIs used to accomplish the corresponding function.

 Clients access the directory by sending a GET request to the directory URI.